 This assessment changes, however, if the missiles going into the newly discovered silos are equipped with MIRVs (multiple independently targetable reentry vehicles).
-If the Chinese place five MIRVs atop each missile, then 300 new ICBMs would have some 1,500 warheads-equivalent to the U.S. and Russian numbers allowed under New START.
-Even if there are fewer than 300 ICBMs, the new SLBMs and new bombers would still mean that within a few years, China could field as large a nuclear force as the United States or Russia is capable of fielding.
+With five MIRVs atop each missile, for example, 300 new ICBMs would have some 1,500 warheads-equivalent to the U.S. and Russian numbers allowed under New START.
+Even with fewer than 300 ICBMs, the new SLBMs and new bombers would enable China, within a few years, to field as large a nuclear force as the United States or Russia is capable of fielding.